HappyNapalm/HAD_CLOCK_191211/README.md

 * Design an enclosure
 * Add buttons to program the time (Research cap touch)
 * Convert Mouser Project into csv
-* Redo the outline in 4 x 15 pattern instead of a 3 x 20 pattern

 ~~Microcontroller Corrections to PIC18F45K20~~